pkutaj/pkutaj.github.io/_posts/2021-02-25-Function-Arguments-in-Python.md

 ## usecase
-* The aim of this page📝is covering **capabilities of function arguments** in python by defining its three rules.
+* The aim of this page📝is to cover **capabilities of function arguments** in python by defining its three rules.

 <!-- TOC -->